How Poor Posture Affects Neck Pain and Generates Headaches

 What is Good and Bad posture?

-Good posture, as far as the neck goes, is characterized by the ears in positions directly above the shoulders.
-The chest is vertical and shoulders are naturally positioned back.
+Good posture of the head and neck is observed when the ears are in direct line with the shoulders.
+The chest should be vertical with the shoulders naturally positioned back.
 Poor posture makes it difficult to exercise and improve your muscle strength.
-This position with the ears aligned above the shoulders and chest up is considered neutral posture.
-It minimizes the stress on the neck because the head is perfectly balanced on the neck, like a ball on a pencil.
+This position, with the ears aligned above the shoulders and chest up, is called “neutral posture.”
+It minimizes the stress on the neck because the head is perfectly balanced.

-- The mechanical load is creating more stress on the cervical spine.
+- Trauma to the kinetic chain: The mechanical load puts more stress on the cervical spine.
 The further your head is forward, the more your body has to work.
-Over time it creates chronic tension on the joints.
-This forward head position trickles down the kinetic chain in your body.
+Over time, it creates chronic tension on the joints.
+This position trickles down the kinetic chain in your body.
 Eventually, this will lead to a rounded upper back and a tucked pelvis.
-Ever see those older guys walking with a cane and their head is 12 inches in front of their hips?
+Ever see older men walking with a cane and their head is 12 inches in front of their hips?
 That may be your future if you don’t take action.

-- Cumulative trauma.
-The muscles can only do so much for so long before they start to send pain signals that they are not happy.
+- Muscle pain: The muscles can only do so much for so long before they start to send pain signals that they are not happy.
 Spasming is the body’s natural response to protect the spine.
-So you will get tighter and tighter muscles and weaker if not strengthened.
+So, you will get tighter and tighter muscles if they are not strengthened.

-- Hunch back.
-As I mentioned before, the kinetic chain is now compromised and gravity will start to win the battle to drag you to the floor.
-Your body’s poor strength no longer has the ability to support your head even with those stronger thoracic muscles.
+- Hunched back: As mentioned before, the kinetic chain is now compromised and gravity will start to win the battle, pulling you towards the floor.
+Your body’s poor strength will no longer have the ability to support your head even with stronger thoracic muscles.

 The longer you maintain poor strength in the neck and back coupled with poor habits of slouching, the longer it takes to fix poor posture, and the more likely it is for neck pain and headaches to develop.